Easy Maple Granola Recipe

 Roughly Chop The Nuts

 Don’t chop the nuts too small.
-These bulkier elements naturally clump together as they bake, creating those chunky pieces.
+These bulkier ingredients naturally clump together as they bake, creating those chunky pieces.

 Let It Cool Completely

 Once the granola is baked, let it cool completely on the baking sheet without touching it.
-This allows the clusters to harden and stay intact.
+This lets the clusters to harden and stay intact.

 Maple Granola FAQ